I Want To...

-- Little People of America conference
+- Little People of America (LPA) conference

-- The North America Metabolic Academy conference (Society for Inherited Metabolic Diseases)
+- North America Metabolic Academy (NAMA) conference

 - Annual meetings of American Society of Human Genetics

-- Annual meetings of American College of Medical Genetics and Genomics
+- Annual meetings of American College of Medical Genetics

-Quality Improvement Projects and Scholarly Activities
+Quality Improvement and Scholarly Activities

 Residents are required to participate in quality improvement projects and scholarly activities during their residency training.